 One prominent attempt was made by Professor August Dvorak of Washington State University in 1930 to replace the tradition qwerty keyboard with a new user-friendly keyboard and finally, he redesigned a new keyboard layout called Dvorak in which all of the vowels and the five most commonly used consonants were arranged on the home row (AOEUIDHTNS).

 Even though the design required a typist to frequently use alternate hands to type most words, with the Dvorak keyboard, a person could type about 400 of the English language’s most common used words just by using the keys of the home row, compared to 100 words on the QWERTY keyboard.
 In addition, using the Dvorak keyboard, a typist’s fingers would not have to travel as far as they did on Sholes’ keyboard to type the majority of words.

 Dvorak set out to show his machine superior to Sholes’, but his keyboard never held on much popularity like Sholes’.
 Numerous studies used to test the efficiency of his keyboard were resulted in imperfect or were believed a conflict of interest since Dvorak conducted them himself.

 Changing the keyboard format is like proposing to reverse the Ten Commandments and the Golden Rule, discard every moral principle, and ridicule motherhood.Dr.
 Dvorak

 It didn’t matter which keyboard layout you use.
-It’s totally on you that how much experienced you are, or it’s based on the your skill rather than any keyboard layout being superior to other in larger sample size data.
+It’s totally on you that how much experienced you are, or it’s based on your skill rather than any keyboard layout being superior to others in larger sample size data.